DawnDeWaay/tdd-amplify-react/README.md

 <p data-testid="test-name-0">test note</p>
 ```

-- Now the Cypresss test fails on the note description
+- Now the Cypress test fails on the note description

 ```
 Timed out retrying after 4000ms: Expected to find element: [data-testid=test-description-0], but never found it.